DAYale500/bcc5/docs/04_april/14_april_start.md

   🔄 Check for cases where `.go(...)` lacks `extra: { ... }` or omits keys in `backExtra`

 Would you like me to walk you through the next file that likely needs a fix? (e.g., `part_detail_screen.dart` or `tool_detail_screen.dart`)

+📄 BCC5 GlobalKey Collision Bug Report
+🧠 Summary:
+A subtle bug caused AppBar icons (search, settings, MOB, title) to be invisible or disabled on ToolDetailScreen.
+Although the UI layout and props were correct, the underlying problem was due to reusing the same GlobalKey instances across multiple active screens.

+❌ Symptom:
+Icons appeared disabled, disabled in the VSCode debugger

+CustomAppBarWidget.build() received valid values, but buttons wouldn’t respond or render

+🕵️ Root Cause:
+Flutter enforces that each GlobalKey can only be used once in the widget tree.
+Navigating from ToolItemScreen to ToolDetailScreen using .push() meant both screens were live at once, and shared keys caused a silent conflict.

+✅ Fix:
+Pass a new instance of each GlobalKey when navigating:

+dart
+Copy
+Edit
+'mobKey': GlobalKey(debugLabel: 'MOBKey'),
+'settingsKey': GlobalKey(debugLabel: 'SettingsKey'),
+'searchKey': GlobalKey(debugLabel: 'SearchKey'),
+'titleKey': GlobalKey(debugLabel: 'TitleKey'),
+📌 Impact:
+Fix restores proper behavior and visibility for all AppBar icons

+Required for any navigation that keeps parent screen alive (e.g., .push())

+Same fix must be applied in LessonItemScreen → LessonDetailScreen and PartItemScreen → PartDetailScreen